sam-randall/samrandall.github.io/README.md

 ## What I can help you with
 ### Make your business more efficient

-Advise and implement automation of inefficient or manual processes with software (may require AI) to make your business more productive.
+Advise and implement automation of inefficient or manual processes with software (may require AI).

 ### System Design and Implementation